 The carnivore diet is not for the weak of heart.
-Dubbed the “no-carb diet,” those who follow it eat only meat and occasionally eggs and dairy and, anecdotal evidence suggests lose weight.
-Where other diets have failed, could a meal plan that skips all fruits, vegetables, nuts, legumes, or grains really be the answer?
+Dubbed the “no-carb diet,” those who follow it eat only meat and occasionally eggs and dairy.
+Anecdotal evidence suggests this leads followers to lose weight.
+Where other diets have failed, could a meal plan that skips all fruits, vegetables, nuts, legumes, and grains really be the answer?
 If it seems too good to be true, it usually is.
-In this case, experts point to the risk of health issues such as heart disease and gastric cancer as reason enough to maybe just eat a bit healthier?
+In this case, experts point to the risk of health issues such as heart disease and gastric cancer as reason enough to maybe just eat a bit healthier than an all-meat diet.

 “In the short-term, a carnivore diet probably won’t hurt anyone.
 But it’s a fad diet,” Liz Weinandy, a dietician at the Ohio State University Wexner Medical Center, told Everyday Health.
 Some critics are harsher.
 “This diet is absolutely ridiculous,” specialist dietitian Nichola Ludlam-Raine told Insider.
 “Long term it could have some pretty serious health implications, not to mention a poorly functioning immune system leaving you more susceptible to catching coughs and colds.”